Master of Science in Physician Assistant M.S.

 Application Process

 Acceptance into the DYU PA Program is highly competitive.
-Following review of the application materials, a pool of applicants are selected for a formal interview.
+Following review of the application materials, select applicants are invited for an interview ny the PA Department faculty.
 Not all applicants satisfying minimum admission requirements will be offered an interview.
 Applications that are incomplete or do not meet the minimum requirements will not be reviewed.
 All students are accepted on a space-available, first come first served basis, so candidates are encouraged to apply early in the application cycle.
 An offer of acceptance does not guarantee seat placement without submission of a tuition deposit.
 Cohort assignment is determined by the students' projected graduation year.

 The maximum size limit is 55 students per cohort as per accreditation rules and regulations.